gradosevic/ag-custom-admin/readme.txt

 Tags: admin, customize, hide, change admin
 Requires at least: 3.0
 Tested up to: 3.1.2
-Stable tag: 1.2.1
+Stable tag: 1.2.2

 Hide or change items in admin panel.
 Customize buttons from admin menu.
+Colorize admin and login page with custom colors.

 == Description ==
 With this plugin You can hide or change unwanted items in admin and login pages.